Home » Great Lakes States Directory » Michigan Military History

 For history of the War of 1812, see: America in the Early 19th Century – 1809-1861

-War on the Detroit: The Chronicles of Thomas Vercheres de Boucherville and The Capitulation by an Ohio Volunteer – Michigan Military
+War on the Detroit: The Chronicles of Thomas Vercheres de Boucherville and The Capitulation by an Ohio Volunteer – War of 1812 and Michigan

 Quaife, Milo Milton, ed.